Just4SomeMods/TintsOfASuccubusSecretDesires/ROADMAP.md

 ## Divine Quest ideas

 ### Mara
-Help a couple marry, marry yourself, build a home or get pregnant!
+* Help with a marriage, marry yourself, build a home or get pregnant!
+* OR: Sleep with married people

 ### Dibella
+* Make Love.
-Have sex with x different people while denying yourself.
+* OR: Have sex with dubious consent

+### Arkay
+* Defeat Undead.
+* OR: Defeat the undead through draining them

+### Zenithar
+* Taxes
+* OR: Pay your taxes through illegal activities

+### Stendarr
+* Help the people
+* OR: Do quests for the thieves guild, Dark Brotherhood or the Civil War